sabitov-kirill/data-analysis-vector-imges/README.md

 ## Generation instructions

-In order to build all images run
+In order to regenerate all images run

 ```sh
 make